Skip to Content

 • Evening

 Learn, develop and practice the practical skills required to perform as a firefighter, while also receiving the didactic theory required to support those skills and related firefighting functions.
-This program includes Firefighter I and Hazardous Materials Operations, meets the NFPA 1001 Standard for Firefighter Professional Qualificiations and extends past the entry-level courses to better prepare the student to function as a firefighter.
-This program also provides the necessary education and skills to be eligible for WTCS Firefighter I certification testing.
+This training includes Firefighter I and Hazardous Materials Operations, meets the NFPA 1001 Standard for Firefighter Professional Qualificiations and extends past the entry-level courses to better prepare the student to function as a firefighter.
+This training also provides the necessary education and skills to be eligible for WTCS Firefighter I certification testing.

-Completing the Firefighter I Certification Training Program
+Completing the Firefighter I Certification Training

 Connect and Register